nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

       Use case resumes at step 2.

 - 3b.
-The Student is already in a different Group.
+The selected Student does not exist.

     - 3b1.
 T_Assistant shows an error message.